openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 70: Input I1 status on delay

 Input I1 status on delay
 This parameter specifies the delay before the device executes command, after input I1 is activated.
-For example, if you set the parameter to 30 seconds and close the window, heater will turn ON after 30 seconds.
-If the value of parameter is different to 0, means that the Influence of this input to heating or cooling will react after inserted time.
-This parameter has influence only when the window sensor functionality is selected by the parameter no. 11.
-Device status on UI change immediately, but the command will be sent after time set.
+For example, if you set the parameter to 30 seconds and close the window, heater will turn ON after 30 seconds.<br /&gt If the value of parameter is different to 0, means that the Influence of this input to heating or cooling will react after inserted time.
+This parameter has influence only when the window sensor functionality is selected by the parameter no. 11.<br /&gt Device status on UI change immediately, but the command will be sent after time set.
 Values in the range 0 to 32000 may be set.

 The manufacturer defined default value is ```0```.